cecat/MyHASS/index.md

 but also has a LiPo battery, so I check where it's getting it's power as well, and if it's drawing from the battery that tells me the power is out at the property, and I won't have Internet thus no way to adjust the temperature.
-Fortunately that is an edge case that has not materialized by once or twice in 25 year so far.
+Fortunately that is an edge case that has only materialized once or twice in 25 year so far.

 In addition to reporting crawl space temperature, the Electron will send a warning message (using the MQTT topic mapped in HA to a boolean) when